Having kids is expensive, so if parents can cut costs, they’ll likely do it. But is it possible to be a cheapskate extreme?

 In a confessional, Victor admits that Apple became more frugal after giving birth to their daughter, Chloe.
 “Having a baby made me much more obsessed with saving money,” she confirmed.

 One of the most shocking ways she saves money is by getting breast milk from other women.
-When she was no longer able to produce milk, she began seeking extra supply from women she knew, including a friend from her yoga class and coworkers.
+When she was no longer able to produce milk, she began seeking donated breast milk from women she knew, including a friend from her yoga class and coworkers.

 According to Melecio, Chloe prefers the milk from her coworker Jessica.
 “This is her fave — she’ll drink the others, but this is her preference,” she said.
 Melecio estimated that she’s saved hundreds a month by using donated milk.